Bonsai: Intentional and Personalized Social Media Feeds

 \section{\System{}: Design and System}

 \System{} explores the design space for social media feeds to be both \textit{intentional} and \textit{personalized}.
-Before detailing the specific design goals, we distinguish social media feeds alongside two dimensions: intentional vs. emergent and generic vs. personalized.
+Before detailing the specific design goals, we distinguish social media feeds according to two dimensions: intentional vs. emergent and generic vs. personalized.

-\textbf{Emergent vs. Intentional Feeds.} A feed is \textit{intentional} when people's experience is shaped by the goals they explicitly articulate, for example by selecting topics or accounts to feature.
+\textbf{Intentional vs. Emergent Feeds.} A feed is \textit{intentional} when people's experience is shaped by the goals they explicitly articulate, e.g., by selecting topics or accounts to feature.
 Conversely, \textit{emergent} feeds derive from patterns of everyday use, with the system inferring intent from engagement and other in-platform behaviors.

 \textbf{Generic vs. Personalized Feeds.} A feed is \textit{generic} when it follows the same rule-set for all users, such as ranking posts by recency or aggregate popularity.
 By contrast, a \textit{personalized} feed adapts to the individual, ordering content according to user-specific features like past interactions, profile data, or inferred preferences.
 We illustrate this taxonomy with three prominent social media feeds in Fig.~\ref{fig:framework}.
 TikTok's \textit{``For You Feed''} is \textit{emergent} and \textit{personalized}; recommendations are primarily driven by predicted user engagement, and your engagement with content strongly shapes the content you are shown~\cite{vombatkere2024tiktok}.
 Reddit's \textit{``Hot Feed''} is \textit{emergent} and \textit{generic}; the feed is created with a simple formula that considers recency, but also engagement from others, including comment rate and upvote score~\cite{reddits}.
-Old Twitter's \textit{``Chronological Feed''} is \textit{explicit} and \textit{generic}; the feed draws from sources that users explicitly choose to follow, and rank their posts based on general criteria (recency) that do not consider engagement signals~\cite{devito2017algorithms}.
-By contrast, \System{} occupies the \textit{explicit} and \textit{personalized} quadrant, enabling users to author feeds that are tailored to their stated intentions while still adapting to their individual preferences.
+Old Twitter's \textit{``Chronological Feed''} is \textit{intentional} and \textit{generic}; the feed draws from sources that users explicitly choose to follow, and ranks their posts based on general criteria (recency) that do not consider engagement signals~\cite{devito2017algorithms}.
+In contrast, \System{} is in the \textit{intentional} and \textit{personalized} quadrant, enabling feeds tailored to stated intentions while still adapting to individual preferences.